robertmaxrees/management/operating-manual.md

 ## Core beliefs in a nutshell

 As a leader, I believe that my first job is to hold doors open and enable you.
 This means that if you, for any reason, are feeling like you're facing anything preventing you from doing your best work, speak up and let me know.
-This means that I am relatively hands-off - you were hired for a good reason, and I trust that you're going to do your best and that you'll flag me down if something comes up.
+This also means that I am relatively hands-off - you were hired for a good reason, and I trust that you're going to do your best and that you'll flag me down if something comes up.

 I also believe in being as transparent as possible.
-Though there are sometimes laws and policies that prevent me from divulging information, I am a completely open book.
+Though there are sometimes laws and policies that prevent me from divulging information, I am an otherwise completely open book.

 Finally, I believe that diverse teams produce the best results.
 To quote Mike Monteiro: "I mean, you don’t build a good baseball team by piling up 25 great shortstops."

-## Quick Stats and Personality Tests
+## Quick Stats

 ### Facts, Figures, and Infos